jnthn/p6-file-ignore/README.md

 however, that a rule such as `bin/**` would count as explicitly ignoring the file (but would not ignore the `bin` directory itself).

+## Using File::Ignore in non-walk scenarios

+Sometimes it is desirable to apply the ignore rules against an existing list of paths.
+For example, a `find` command run on a remote server produces a set of paths.
+Calling `ignore-file` on each of these will not work reliably, thanks to the assumption that it will never be asked about files in a directory that would be ignored by `ignore-directory`.

+The `ignore-path` method not only checks that a file should be ignored, but also checks if any of the directories making up the path should be ignored.
+This means it is safe to apply it to a simple list of paths, in a non-walk scenario.

+    my $ignores = File::Ignore.new(rules => ['bin/']);
+    say $ignores.ignore-file('bin/x');  # False
+    say $ignores.ignore-path('bin/x');  # True

 ## Thread safety

 Once constructed, a `File::Ignore` object is immutable, and thus it is safe to